 Potential ecosystem impacts

-- Assessed with “Least Concern” in northeastern Pacific no current indication of widespread population decline
+- Assessed with “Least Concern” in northeastern Pacific, there is no current indication of widespread population decline.

-- Bones can be edible if in canned form (boiled)
+- The bones can be eaten if in canned form (boiled).

 Description of meat

-- Can be fried, baked, poached, grilled, marinated, smoked and barbecued
+- It can be fried, baked, poached, grilled, marinated, smoked and barbecued.

-- Flesh spoils quickly, which can lead to bacteria growth
+- The flesh spoils quickly, which can lead to bacteria growth.

-- Can be prone to scombroid food poisoning; symptoms include flushing of the face and body, nausea, burning in the mouth, headache
+- It can be prone to scombroid food poisoning; symptoms include flushing of the face and body, nausea, burning in the mouth, headache.

 Pacific Fishery Management Council.
-Coastal Pelagic Species: Background. http://www.pcouncil.org/coastal-pelagic-species/background-information/.
-Accessed: 28 May 2017.
+Coastal Pelagic Species: Background. https://www.pcouncil.org/managed_fishery/coastal-pelagic-species/.
+Accessed 28 May 2017.